oliverjam/learn-react-testing/README.md

 fireEvent.change(inputNode, { target: { value: "my mock value" } });
 ```

----

 ## Async tests

-You need to ensure your test doesn't finish before your async code has run.
+When testing asynchronous code we need to ensure our test doesn't finish before our code has run.
+Otherwise the test will immediately pass before any of our promises etc resolve.

 The simplest way to do this is to return a promise.
 Jest will spot this and wait for the promise to resolve before finishing the test:

 ```js
 test("Async code", () => {